kavshah0309/Coursera_Capstone/README.md

 # This notebook has the neighborhood data collected from wiki pages and cleaned and stored in a pandas dataframe
 # The notebook submitted next : KS_Toronto_Neighborhood_NB2.jpynb is the second in the 3 part submission.
 # This notebook has the latitude and longitude data appended to the dataframe created in earlier section
+# The notebook submitted : KS_Toronto_Neighborhood_NB2(1).jpynb is the last in the 3 part submission.